 The most common way to travel between Italy and Greece is by ferry.
 There are several Italian ports from which you can choose to take a ferry to Greece, Croatia, and other Mediterranean destinations.
 Following the introductions to these ports, you'll find a list of ferry booking sites that you can use to check schedules and book your trip.

 Brindisi is probably the Italian port most commonly associated with taking a ferry to Greece and has the most options.
 Frequent ferries leave Brindisi for Corfu, Kefalonia, Igoumenitsa, and Patras.
-It's possible to get between Brindisi and Corfu (the closest Greek port) in as little as 6 1/2 hours.
-Departure times range from 11:00 to 23:00.
+It's possible to get between Brindisi and Corfu (the closest Greek port) in as little as six and a half hours.
+Departure times range from 11:00 a.m. to 23:00 (11 p.m.).

 Brindisi, in the heel of the boot, is the most southern Italian ferry port.
 See Puglia map for location.

-If you're in central Italy, Ancona may be the most convenient Italian port.
+If you're in central Italy (Marche region), Ancona may be the most convenient Italian port.
 From Ancona, ferries go to Igoumenitsa (taking 15 to 20 hours) and Patras (taking 20 to 23 hours) in Greece.
 Ferries also go to several ports in Croatia.

 Websites for Ferries

-It's usually a good idea to book your ferry ahead, especially on high season dates and if you want a cabin or plan to take your car, but sometimes it's possible to buy your ticket at the port on the day of departure.
-Some overnight ferries allow passengers to sleep on deck but some require you to book a seat or bed.
+It's a good idea to book your ferry ahead, especially during high season and if you want a cabin or plan to take your car.
+Sometimes it's possible to buy your ticket at the port on the day of departure.
+Some overnight ferries allow passengers to sleep on deck, but some require you to book a seat or bed.
 Ferries usually start boarding two hours before departure but check the ferry company information to be sure.